-Trump's pick for attorney general faces questions on Russia probe
+Trump's pick for U.S. attorney general promises to protect Russia probe

-WASHINGTON (Reuters) - President Donald Trump’s nominee for U.S. attorney general, William Barr, faced questions from senators on Tuesday about his past criticism of Special Counsel Robert Mueller’s probe of Russian election meddling.
+WASHINGTON (Reuters) - President Donald Trump’s nominee for U.S. attorney general, William Barr, told lawmakers on Tuesday that he would protect Special Counsel Robert Mueller’s probe of Russian election meddling from political pressure, despite his past criticism of the inquiry.

-As Barr’s Senate confirmation hearing got underway, lawmakers sought assurances that he will protect Mueller’s inquiry - a frequent target for criticism by Trump and his allies - from political attack.
+“On my watch, Bob will be allowed to complete his work,” Barr said at his confirmation hearing before the Senate Judiciary Committee.

+The Mueller probe has been a cloud over Trump’s two years in office and a frequent target of criticism by the president and his allies.
+It is focused on Russia’s meddling in the 2016 presidential election in Trump’s favor, any possible collusion between Moscow and Trump’s campaign and any subsequent obstruction of justice.

 Barr, who was attorney general under Republican President George H.W.
-Bush in the 1990s, testified under oath that if he becomes the nation’s top law enforcement officer, he will allow Mueller to complete the probe.

-“On my watch, Bob will be allowed to complete his work,” Barr said in a prepared statement at the start of his appearance before the Senate Judiciary Committee.
-He said the findings from the Mueller inquiry should become public.

-Barr will have to square that promise with an unsolicited, 19-page memo he wrote last year that called Mueller’s probe “fatally misconceived” for examining whether Trump obstructed justice by firing FBI Director James Comey in 2017.
+Bush in the 1990s, faced questions about an unsolicited, 19-page memo he wrote last year that called Mueller’s probe “fatally misconceived” for examining whether Trump obstructed justice by firing FBI Director James Comey in 2017.

 “It does raise questions about your willingness to reach conclusions before knowing the facts, and whether you prejudge the Mueller investigation,” Senator Dianne Feinstein, the committee’s top Democrat, said as the hearing began.

-The Mueller probe, which has been a cloud over the 2-year-old Trump presidency, is focused on Russia’s meddling in the 2016 presidential election in Trump’s favor, any possible collusion between Moscow and Trump’s campaign and any subsequent obstruction of justice that followed.
+Barr said his memo from last year did not question the legitimacy of the Mueller probe as a whole, but only expressed concerns that the special counsel might be improperly interpreting one aspect of the law.

+“I think it was entirely proper,” Barr said, saying it was not unusual for former Justice Department officials to share their views of legal matters.
+He said he had written a similar memo criticizing the department’s corruption case against Democratic Senator Bob Menendez, which ended in a mistrial in 2017.

-Trump, who denies any collusion, frequently criticizes the probe as a “witch hunt.”
+Trump frequently criticizes the Mueller probe as a “witch hunt” and has denied any collusion with Russia or obstruction of justice.
 Russia has denied U.S. intelligence agencies’ findings that it interfered in the 2016 election.

+“I don’t believe Mr. Mueller would be involved in a witch hunt,” Barr said.

+Mueller is due to submit his findings to the attorney general, prompting concern from some Democrats that the Trump administration will try to quash the report.
+Barr said he would make as much of Mueller’s findings public as possible.

 In his two-day confirmation hearing, Barr was also expected to face questions about his views on prison sentencing, antitrust enforcement and other issues he would face as head of the Justice Department.
 But the Mueller probe will likely dominate the committee’s discussion.